Ghost in misty hallway

 John Rutledge, American Founding Father

-Dating back to 1763, the John Rutledge House Inn is older than the United States itself.
-John Rutledge is deeply entwined in the founding of this nation, helping to draft the U.S. Constitution and eventually, becoming one of its signers.
-Born in Charleston in 1739, Rutledge had quite a fascinating political career.
+Dating back to 1763, the John Rutledge House Inn is older than the United States itself and its owner helped build both.
+Born in Charleston in 1739, John Rutledge had quite a fascinating political career.
+Deeply entwined in the founding of this nation, he helped draft the U.S. Constitution and eventually, became one of its signers.

 Impressively enough, he served as one of the original associate justices of the Supreme Court and the second chief justice of the United States.
 Additionally, he served as the first President of South Carolina and later as its first governor after the Declaration of Independence was signed in 1776.